saltukalakus/get-blocked-users/README.md

   --header 'authorization: Bearer eyJhb..REDACTED'
 ```

-* Get the blocked exiting users
+* Get the blocked exiting users.
+The endpoint needs to be queried periodically.
+However for this API to work, the user export and local database update steps should be completed with the above two endpoints.

 ```
 curl --request GET \